caolan/async/README.md

   The iterator is passed a callback(truthValue) which must be called with a boolean argument once it has completed.
-* `callback(result)` - A callback which is called as soon as any iterator returns true, or after all the iterator functions have finished.
+* `callback(result)` - A callback which is called as soon as any iterator returns `true`, or after all the iterator functions have finished.
 Result will be the first item in the array that passes the truth test (iterator) or the value undefined if none passed.